oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/README.md

 clusterrolebinding.rbac.authorization.k8s.io/helm-user-cluster-admin-role created
 ```

-Install the WebLogic Operator, the Operator’s Helm chart is located in the `kubernetes/charts/weblogic-operator` directory.
+Install the WebLogic Operator.
+The Operator’s Helm chart is located in the `kubernetes/charts/weblogic-operator` directory.
 Please check the Helm version first if you are using the Azure Cloud Shell, and run the corresponding command.

 ```bash
 # Check the helm version